br41nslug/directus-extension-reference/README.md

 # Unofficial Directus v10 Extension Reference

-These docs are generated using TypeDoc for an easy reference of the Services and Exceptions exposed to backend extensions by Directus.
+These docs are generated using TypeDoc for an easy reference of the Services exposed to backend extensions by Directus.

 ## Commmonly used
 - [ItemsService](reference/classes/class.ItemsService.md)